Last updated on July 26th, 2018

 - Sight Picture

 - Range Etiquette and Tips

 - Sources & Media

-Finally, veteran shooters should remember that, as ambassadors to the firearms world, it is their responsibility to ensure a safe, comfortable and pleasant experience to any new shooter.
+Finally, veteran shooters should remember that to make the outing enjoyable for new shooters.
+As ambassadors to the firearms world, it is their responsibility to ensure a safe, comfortable and pleasant experience.